hyperledger-archives/iroha-api/source/includes/_commands.md

 ### Purpose

-The purpose of _detach role_ is to detach a role from the set of roles of an account.
+The purpose of _detach role_ command is to detach a role from the set of roles of an account.
 By executing this command it is possible to decrease the number of possible actions in the system for the user.

 ### Structure